rowancallahan/rowancallahan.github.io/about.md

 ![profile](/assets/RowanCallahanHeadshot2.jpg){:class="img-responsive"}

 ### Who I am
-I am a laboratory techncian in the [Brito lab](https://www.britolab.org/people) at Cornell University.
+I am a Research Assistant in the [Maxson Lab](https://www.maxsonlab.org/team.html) at OHSU.

-I am interested in using and developing computational tools that provide positive benefit through scientific usefulness, privacy, and open source reusability.
+I am interested in using and developing computational tools that allow scientists to better understand their genomic data.

 You can find my resume [here]({{ site.baseurl }}/pdfs/Rowan.Callahan.pdf)

-very occasionally I put  writing on [medium](https://medium.com/@rowancallahan)

 You can find some of my work on [Github](https://github.com/rowancallahan)

 ### Projects I am currently working on

-Research of bacterial antibiotic resistance with genetic assembly data and metagenomes
+Creating pipelines for the analysis of drug synergy for Cancer treatment

 ### Contact Information